-Disk images can include license agreements, which are displayed to the user whenever Disk Copy mounts the image.
+Disk images can include license agreements, which are displayed to the user whenever the image is mounted.
 DropDMG lets you define multiple license agreements ahead of time.
 Each agreement may be localized into multiple languages.
 You can choose which agreement (if any) to include with an image.
 When you make an image, DropDMG will add that agreement, and all its localizations, to the image file.